iandrosov/iandrosov.github.io/_posts/2018-11-10-Lightning-Community-Knowledge.md

 ```

 ### Access Knowledge via REST API
-To edit edit a Knowledge article we need to first create and then find the article and load its content using the REST API.
-For this example we create 2 test articles and single category called `Policy`, in real production there can be a complex web of categories and related articles.
+To edit a Knowledge article we need to first create and then find the article and load its content using the REST API.
+For this example, we create 2 test articles and a single category called `Policy`, in real production there can be a complex web of categories and related articles.

 For REST API Documentation can be found at [Salesforce Knowledge Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.knowledge_dev.meta/knowledge_dev/knowledge_REST_retrieve_article_version.htm).
 To query article data we can use [WorkBench](https://workbench.developerforce.com) and run SOQL query to find article IDs